saikat495/socketdocs/docs/overview/overview.md

 ## Currency

-Buxx is the native currency of Socket.
+Buxx is the native cryptocurrency of Socket.

+#### How to Earn Buxx :

+The user can earn Buxx by actively interacting on Socket.
+The more the activity, the more you earn.

 ## Identity